guptapriya7171/SDESheetChallenge/README.md

     The right subtree of a node contains only nodes with keys greater than the node’s key.<br/>
     The left and right subtree each must also be a binary search tree.<br/><br/>
     There must be no duplicate nodes.<br/>
+  Example: AVL tree, Splay Tree, T-trees and more<br/>

   4.<b> Priority Queues &Heaps</b> <br/>
   5.<b>  Graphs </b> <br/>